BritishBambi/halo-history/README.md

 * I am checking back for any updates regarding the newest game
 * I am wanting to sign up for the newsletter to get further information
+* I am coming back to find out more/recollect information about one of the older games.

 ## Existing Features